BrandonTang89/bdd_engine/README.md

 ### Script Usage

 We can also pass a script file to the binary.
 The script file should be a valid script.
-The script file will be loaded into memory, scanned, parsed and executed.
+The script file will be loaded into memory, scanned, parsed, and executed.

 ```bash
 ./bdd_engine --source <script_file.bdd>